pcapriotti/optparse-applicative/README.md

   <> help "Target for the greeting" )
 ```

-This defines an option parser with the *long* shell option type,
+This defines an option parser.
+That has only the *long* key,
 named "hello" (resulting in `--hello`).
 It assepts a `String` as an argument, which would be marked by its
 *metavariable* "TARGET" in the documentations.